chiefmmorgs/FlapPyBird-master/README.md

 2. Install PyGame 1.9.X from [here](http://www.pygame.org/download.shtml)

-3. Clone this repository: `git clone https://github.com/sourabhv/FlappyBirdClone.git` or click `Download ZIP` in right panel and extract it.
+3. Clone this repository: `https://github.com/chiefmmorgs/FlapPyBird-master.git` or click `Download ZIP` in right panel and extract it.

 4. Run `python flappy.py` from the repo's directory